nithinRaj031197/Frontend_Preparation/class.md

 - Inheritance is a mechanism that allows a new class (subclass or derived class) to inherit properties and methods from an existing class.

+(or)

+- The process of inheriting properties and methods from a parent object.

 ```js
 class Animal {
   constructor(name) {